dashevo/wallet-lib/README.md

 Help from the community is also welcomed.

 Things to look up for :
-- Proper testings is needed.
-More complex and edge cases.
+- More complex and edge cases for testing.
 - Handling of differents transactions type + DIP002
 - Storage/memory cost on a usage over multiples days.
 - Optimisation allowing to work for a faucet priv Key (with a lot of inc/out tx)
+- Ready event expectation in a unsuccessful initialization (timeout for instance)
-- Others TODOs in the code :)
+- Others TODOs and FIXMEs in the code :)

 ## Table of Contents